jnr-stickman33/Change_Edit_FileName/README.md

 This application was put together in a hurry and only used to rename 200k Image to give the more value information per file before it was injected into a "Data Capturing and Analytical Platform"

-Best Practice is not always used, and the code is "As is" feel free to use.
+Best Practice is not used,no preview window and the code is "As is" feel free to use.